INMA/OPA Europe Conference

 - Ad Effectiveness.
 The difference in Print and Web.

-Advertisers are exploring new opportunities with campaigns acress channels in print and the web.
+Advertisers are exploring new opportunities with campaigns across channels in print and the web.
 This presentation demonstrates the fundamentals for ad effectiveness in both media.
 Print and Web share some similarities and some profound differences.
-Learn how to maximize the effectiveness of ads and turn as effectiveness into an effective return on their investment.
+Learn how to maximize the effectiveness of ads; turn ads effectiveness into an effective ROI.

 Bob Busch, Research and Analysis of Media (RAM), Florida, USA